The Communication Brief

 Why you need a communication strategy and a content strategy

-Seven outlets to get you in front of your audience
+Seven communication channels to get you in front of your audience

 Tell us your story